brokenhandsio/vapor-csrf/README.md

 ## What is CSRF?

 In simple terms it's tricking a user into making requests that a web application accepts.
 Imagine a bank website that has a POST request to transfer money into an account.
-If a malicious site can force the user to send that POST request (when they're logged in) that an attacker could trick a user into transferring money.
+If a malicious site can force the user to send that POST request (when they're logged in) then an attacker could trick a user into transferring money.

 CSRF tokens protects against this by ensuring the POST request is legitimate.
-The website provides a token to the GET request which is then checks when handling the POST request to ensure it matches.
+The website provides a token to the GET request which it then checks when handling the POST request to ensure it matches.

-Modern solutions such as [SameSite cookies]() provide a similar protection but aren't supported on all browsers.
+Modern solutions such as [SameSite cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) provide a similar protection but aren't supported on all browsers.

 ## Installation